marts-dev/django_project/README.md

 **Note:** Replace the value of secret key with the output of the **generate_secret.py**.
 You can use it by issuing: `poetry run python generate_secret.py`

-6. Prepare the project database
+6. Prepare the project database, go back one directory level using `cd ..` then execute the following:<br>
-`poetry run python manage.py migrate`
+`poetry run python manage.py migrate`<br>
 You get a result similar to the following:
 ![migrate result](/djangobasics/screenshots/migrate.png)